 Management of Change (MOC) Program Development & Implementation

 Changes often occur in facilities that produce, use, handle and store hazardous materials.
 Managing these changes to ensure that failures are not introduced are essential to ensuring the safety of the employees and functional systems of a facility.

-aeSolutions can provide leadership in developing and improving your Management of Change system.
-It is essential that leadership supports the Management of Change process and provides the necessary stewardship to ensure proper system integrity and ongoing regulatory compliance.
+aeSolutions can provide leadership in developing and improving your MOC system.
+It is essential that leadership supports the MOC process and provides the necessary stewardship to ensure proper system integrity and ongoing regulatory compliance.